MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 | Roaming settings |  app.vssps.visualstudio.com | 168.62.105.45 | 443 |
 | Push notifications for roaming settings | ns-sb2-prod-ch1-002.cloudapp.net | 65.52.0.51 | 5671 |

 ## Troubleshooting proxy errors

 ### "Proxy Authorization Required" error

 This error generally occurs when users are connected to the internet through a proxy server, and the proxy server blocks the calls that Visual Studio makes to some network resources.

-#### To correct this error
+#### To fix this error:

 - Restart Visual Studio.
 A proxy authentication dialog box should appear.
-Enter your credentials in the dialog.
+Enter your credentials when prompted in the dialog.

 - If restarting Visual Studio does not solve the problem, it might be that your proxy server does not prompt for credentials for http://go.microsoft.com addresses but does so for &#42;.visualStudio.com addresses.
 For these servers, consider whitelisting the following URLs to unblock all sign-in scenarios in Visual Studio: